starboard-ventures/spacescope-document/docs/guides.md

 All HTTP requests made against the SpaceScope API must be validated with an API Token.

-The application for API Token is not available yet, however, there is a test token available: `ghp_eNRrQsxAcQfWJgElKNVKfdtgYzSBpmNOPrZq` if you’d like to play around with the APIs!
+The application for API Token is not available yet, however, there is a test token available: `ghp_xJtTSVcNRJINLWMmfDangcIFCjqPUNZenoVe` if you’d like to play around with the APIs!

 ## Quick Start